Anna-Konovalova/Data-Analysis-Project-UK-Commercial-Flights/README.md

 Data Analysis Summary
 ------
-### 1. How does the number of flight departures compare pre- and post-pandemic in the UK?
+### 1. How does the number of flight departures compare before and after the pandemic in the UK?
 &nbsp;